vikash-kumar01/3_tier_webapp/README.md

 # Steps to Run this Terraform Module

-This repository contains a Terraform module for [provide a brief description of the module].
+This repository contains a Terraform module for Depployment of 3Tier Infra.

 ## Prerequisites